bittremieuxlab/metabo-depthcharge/docs/installation.md

 :::

 :::{tab-item} conda + pip
-Conda is used only to manage the Python environment; the package itself is installed with pip because one of its dependencies (`depthcharge-ms`) is not available on conda-forge.
+Conda is used only to manage the Python environment.
+The package itself is installed with pip.

 ```bash
 conda create -n mdc python=3.11